lisutek2100/lisutek2100/README.md

 - 💞️ I’m looking to collaborate on platform & security related projects to support in achieving business critical missions.

-- Checkout my open source projects:
+Feel free to explore my open source modules.

+They leverage AWS and different tooling combined with the robust and secure Fedora Core OS to provide you with what's needed in adjacent infrastructure.

-  - [Observability Hub](https://github.com/stavrosfilippidis/tf_aws_observability_hub) a cluster for running Grafana on AWS EC2.
+  - [Observability Hub](https://github.com/stavrosfilippidis/tf_aws_observability_hub) a cluster based on Grafana and AWS EC2 that provides monitoring visualization.
-  - [Metrics Hub](https://github.com/stavrosfilippidis/tf_aws_metrics_collector) a cluster leveraging Prometheus to scrap metrics on AWS EC2.
+  - [Metrics Hub](https://github.com/stavrosfilippidis/tf_aws_metrics_collector) a cluster leveraging Prometheus to scrap metrics from endpoints and expose them for further usage.
-  - [Wireguard VPN](https://github.com/stavrosfilippidis/tf_aws_wireguard_vpn) a VPN ran on AWS EC2 based on Wireguard.
+  - [Bastion Host](https://github.com/stavrosfilippidis/tf_aws_wireguard_vpn) a Virtual Private Network powered by AWS EC2 and Wireguard for lowering the attack surfaces in networks.
-  - [Terraform Remote Backend](https://github.com/stavrosfilippidis/tf_aws_s3_remote_terraform_backend) a Terraform module creating the infastructure needed to save a state remotely.
+  - [Terraform Remote Backend](https://github.com/stavrosfilippidis/tf_aws_s3_remote_terraform_backend) a Terraform module creating the infastructure needed for collaboration and remote state.

 - My public key: